Radical Book Club

 Radical books challenge conventions and norms embedded in society.
 The titles in the reading list offer different perspectives on our culture with the publication of each book having inspired change and encouraged current movements for social, racial and environmental justice.

-From Wiradjuri language interspersed throughout a novel, to explicit discussions about migration and decolonization, and expositions of gender and disability experiences – the Radical Book Club provides an open platform for critical thinking and discussion around these themes on a monthly basis.
+From Wiradjuri language interspersed throughout a novel, to explicit discussions about migration and decolonisation, and expositions of gender and disability experiences – the Radical Book Club provides an open platform for critical thinking and discussion around these themes on a monthly basis.

 The first six books in the reading list for 2021 are: